Sangam5756/dev-meet/readme.md

     - first create the server using the http
     - then instead of listening on app listen on created server
     - configure cors for server

+## payment
+ - razorpay registration and complete kyc
+ - create ui for premium page
+ - Creating API for Create order in backend